devnied/Bit-lib4j/README.md

 It is very easy to get started with bit-lib4j:

-* Read data from byte tab
+* Read data from byte array

 ```java
 	byte[] array = new byte[]{0x12,0x25}